 - Is my elderly parent too much of a burden for me?

-- I'm so tired!
-I just want my 'old' life back!
+- I just want my 'old' life back!

 - I'm inadequate, ill equipped or emotionally weak!